zaktech96/vsionboard/README.md

      - Copy your `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` from the 'Connect' modal on the main Project Dashboard page (click on the 'Connect' button) and then go to the 'App Frameworks' tab
      - Copy your `DATABASE_URL` and `DIRECT_URL` from the same 'Connect' modal under the 'ORMs' tab (without the quotations)
      - You'll use these as the env vars when deploying to Vercel
+     - **IMPORTANT**: Enable Row Level Security (RLS) for all your tables in Supabase
+     - Apply your local migrations to production safely:
+       ```bash
+       # Link to your production project
+       supabase link --project-ref your-project-ref

+       # First, backup your production database (safety first!)
+       supabase db dump --project-ref your-project-ref -f prod_backup.sql

+       # Check what changes will be applied (review this carefully!)
+       prisma migrate diff \
+         --from-empty \
+         --to-schema-datamodel prisma/schema.prisma \
+         --shadow-database-url "$DATABASE_URL"

+       # If the changes look good, deploy migrations
+       # This will preserve existing data while applying schema changes
+       prisma migrate deploy
+       ```
+       > [!IMPORTANT]
+       > Always review the migration diff before applying to production.
+This ensures you understand what changes will be made and that they won't affect existing data.
 4. Create a Production Instance of your Clerk Application
    1. Copy your Production API Keys
    2. Copy your Production Webhook URL (Setup exactly as you did for the test mode)